Aalto Executive Summit

 During the Summit, you get to develop your understanding of compelling current topics related to leadership and strategy, to experience new state-of-the-art learning methods, and to network with an international group of participants.
 The networking is further supported by evening social events throughout the week.

 The Summit location alternates between Helsinki and Singapore.
-It was last held in Singapore in August 2019 under the theme Politics of Business, and in Helsinki in 2018 with the theme Visionary Leadership in the Age of Digital.
+It was last held in Helsinki in 2021 (in a hybrid mode) with the theme Perspectives for Unknown Futures.

 Examples of Previous Summit Faculty and Speakers